Democrats cap damage awards in police accountability bill

 Democratic House Speaker Brian Egolf describes financial objections as a distraction to avoid accountability for civil right violations in policing and local government.

 “Some of these local governments are talking about costs because they don’t want to talk about the people who had their rights trampled,” said Egolf, a Santa Fe-based attorney.
-“You have their claims thrown out of court due to a judicially invented doctrine of qualified immunity, It was created in order to suppress civil rights claims that African-Americans had in the 1960s.”
+“You have their claims thrown out of court due to a judicially invented doctrine of qualified immunity.
+It was created in order to suppress civil rights claims that African-Americans had in the 1960s.”

 Sign up for Daily Newsletters